 We emotional eaters understand.
 For us, emotional eating is not a random thing.
 If we feel sad, depressed, stressed, or lonely, we use food as a soothing distraction — always.

-Everyone craves comfort foods sometime.
+Everyone craves comfort foods sometimes.
 It’s a natural phenomenon that’s universally understood, according to Dr. Sharam Heshmat, who says they provide pleasure and temporarily make us feel better.

 When that connection between negative emotions and unhealthy foods becomes a more permanent one, that’s a signal that you’ve become an emotional eater, according to Psychology Today.